AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    ![login_page](assets/login_page.png)

-   If you do not specify the path to a login page, AEM displays the default login page in the publish instance.
+   If you do not specify the path to a login page, [!DNL Experience Manager] displays the default login page in the publish instance.

 1. Publish the folder, and then try accessing it from the publish instance.
 A login screen is displayed.
 1. If you are a CUG member, enter your security credentials.
-The folder is displayed after AEM authenticates you.
+The folder is displayed after [!DNL Experience Manager] authenticates you.

 ## Search assets {#searching-assets}